 Student Outcome Data

-Program level assessment takes place through third party testing.
-The results of this testing is annually reported to the state through the Core Performance Indicators in the Carl D. Perkins grant.
+The program-level assessment takes place through third-party testing.
+The results of this testing are annually reported to the state through the Core Performance Indicators in the Carl D. Perkins grant.
 Data can be found online at http://www.michigancc.net/perkins/pci15/ under the Technical Skills Attainment link.

 At an institutional level, the College has defined five core competencies.
 ACC believes that students obtaining an associate’s degree should be exposed to a common core of educational experiences.
 The Core Competencies are integrated, reinforced and assessed throughout the curriculum.
 The Core Competencies can be found on page 31 of the College Catalog.